martinjirikrasa/stocks-site/README.md

-this was part of Harvard CS50 and i didnt implement the helpers.py, and harvard cs50 creators made it
+this was part of Harvard CS50 and i didnt implement the helpers.py, harvard cs50 creators made it